rwblokzijl/Msc-thesis-EuroToken/thesis.md

 restaurant.
 Customers could then scan the code to transfer the money, and the owner who immediately see the money appear in their account.

-This trail showcases the simplicity of taking digital payments without having to go through the process of registering with a traditional payment provider.
-Using the EuroToken system all the owner of Doerak needed was a smartphone in order to participate in the modern economy.

 \begin{figure}[htp]
 \centering
 \resizebox{0.5\textwidth}{!}{